 • Basic care can be limited as many family doctors choose a very non-intervening approach to medical care.
 This means that medication is only prescribed when the doctor is sure that your issue is serious.

 How does health insurance work in the Netherlands?
 You pay monthly installments directly to your insurer and cover the deductible.
-In turn, your visits to medical facilities do not cost you anything.
+In turn, most of your visits to medical facilities are covered once the deductible is met, although some services may still require additional payment or supplemental insurance.

 The standard health insurance plan includes the following: